Mount Saramati

-Saramati (စာရာမေတိတောင်; /my/) is a peak rising above the surrounding peaks at the mountainous border of the Indian state of Nagaland and the Naga Self-Administered Zone of the Sagaing Region of Myanmar.
-It is located near the village of Thanamir in the Kiphire District of Nagaland.
+Saramati (စာရာမေတိတောင်; /my/) is a peak at an altitude of 2885 m on the border between the Indian state of Nagaland and the Naga Self-Administered Zone of the Sagaing Region of Myanmar.
+On the Indian side, the Naga village of Thanamir in Kiphire District lies at its foot.

 Geography

 It has a height of 3826 m and a prominence of 2885 m.
 Saramati is one of the ultra-prominent peaks of Southeast Asia.
 It forms a natural boundary between India and Myanmar.

+The peak mainly consists of shale.
+Most of the upper reaches is covered with pine trees.

+How to reach

+On the Indian side, Thanamir village lies at the foothill of the peak.
+The village is known for its apple cultivation, and holds an annual apple festival.
+The village also grows a range of other horticultural products.
+The nearest airport is Dimapur Airport.
+The nearest railhead is Shokhüvi railway station, however, only two trains terminate there as of 2026.
+The Dimapur railway station is more accessible and has more trains.